Panzerschrek/Square-Wheel/README.md

 Mapping rules are almost like in Quake - you should avoid leaked maps (but this is not enforced).
 It's better to use material with "bsp=false" flag for invisible sides of brushes in order to simplify work of map compiler's work to use better (balanced) BSP tree.

-Lightmapper supports simple point lights, surfaces with emissive lights (like sky or lamps), sun light, semitransparent surfaces.
+Lightmapper supports simple point and projector lights, surfaces with emissive lights (like sky or lamps), sun light, semitransparent surfaces.

 Entities are preserved by map compiler as is, so, you may use any keys and values, specific for your game.